Capture Flow UI

 - Guided Image Acquisition: Step-by-step instructions tailored to the item's brand and type, ensuring all required views are captured.

-- Real-time Feedback: The SDK may incorporate client-side machine learning to provide instant feedback on image quality (e.g., blur detection, glare warnings, framing assistance).
-(Specific "smart capture" enhancements will be detailed as they become generally available.)
+- Real-time Feedback: The SDK uses on-device AI to provide instant feedback on image quality, including blur detection, glare warnings, and framing assistance.

 - Dynamic Image Requests: The system might request additional images during the capture session if more information is needed for a comprehensive assessment.